edumserrano/dotnet-sdk-extensions/docs/dev-notes/workflows/nuget-release-workflow.md

 - Parses the data created from the NuGet release Github issue form.
 - Handles retries triggered from the Nuget release issue.
 Adding a comment on the NuGet release issue with the value `/retry-nuget-release` is handled via the [dispatch-commands workflow](/docs/dev-notes/workflows/dispatch-commands-workflow.md) which will in turn trigger this workflow.
 - Uploads a nuget release info artifact which contains information about the NuGet release.
-This will later be used by the [nuget-publish workflow](/docs/dev-notes/workflows/nuget-publish.md) to publish the NuGet to [nuget.org](https://www.nuget.org/) and create a GitHub release.
+This will later be used by the [nuget-publish workflow](/docs/dev-notes/workflows/nuget-publish-workflow.md.) to publish the NuGet to [nuget.org](https://www.nuget.org/) and create a GitHub release.
 - Checks if there is any open PR for NuGet release.
 PRs for NuGet release have the `nuget-release` label and a label with the NuGet id.
 - If there is an open PR open, the workflow stops.
 - If there isn't an open PR, one is created one where the NuGet version in the appropriate `csproj` is updated to the version to be released.
 - Adds a status check on the PR that links to this workflow.
-The status check will later be used by the [pr-nuget-release-flow-diagram workflow](/docs/dev-notes/workflows/pr-nuget-release-flow-diagram.md) to access the nuget release info artifact uploaded by this workflow.
+The status check will later be used by the [nuget-release-flow workflow](/docs/dev-notes/workflows/nuget-release-flow-workflow.md) to access the nuget release info artifact uploaded by this workflow.
-- Uploads a nuget release flow info artifact which will be used by the [pr-nuget-release-flow-diagram workflow](/docs/dev-notes/workflows/pr-nuget-release-flow-diagram.md) to update the NuGet release flow diagram on the Github issue for the NuGet release.
+- Uploads a nuget release flow info artifact which will be used by the [nuget-release-flow workflow](/docs/dev-notes/workflows/nuget-release-flow-workflow.md) to update the NuGet release flow diagram on the Github issue for the NuGet release.
 - Sets the PR to auto-merge.

 ## Secrets